testflows/TestFlows-WebSite/source/handbook/index.md

 In addition, you can also define sub-tests using [Check] test definition class or its flavours [Critical], [Major] or [Minor].

-> **{% attention %}** You are encouraged to use the specialized keyword classes to greatly improve readibiliy of
+> **{% attention %}** You are encouraged to use the specialized keyword classes to greatly improve the readability of
 > your tests and test procedures.

-Given the variety of test definition classes above, fundamentally, there only four core [Types] of tests in {% testflows %} and two special types giving us six [Types] in total.
+Given the variety of test definition classes above, fundamentally, there are only four core [Types] of tests in {% testflows %} and two special types, giving us six [Types] in total.
 The core [Types] are

   * [Module]